alex88ridolfi/Dracula/README.md

 This is necessary for the script to start.

 IMPORTANT: as in sieve.sh, and in the manual connection before it, it is important that at least one TOA is outside the JUMP statements.
 This acts a phase reference for the fit, which won't be stable if you don't have at least one TOA outside the groups bracketed with JUMPs (which are the ones you can connect).
-This can be a fake TOA, or a copy of the first or last TOAs.
+This can be a fake TOA, a copy of the first or last TOAs, or a particulra data set that is too different from the others to allow phase connection.

 After that, edit the script itself: enter your TEMPO directory, the parth to the tempo executable, basedir, rundir, timfile, parfile information at the top of the script (as in the sieve.sh script) and e-mail, if you want the solutions to be e-mailed to you and not to me.
 Edit too the chi2 threshold for acceptable solutions (bu defult this is 2.0).
 If you're continuing work from sieve.sh, please change the file with the TOAs, as shown above.